We encourage every KCBer to Email Your Commissioners.

 New City Hall is Underway

-Construction and renovations to Marble Hall is underway.
-"I'm saying today that he's about 40 days behind."
-Vice mayor Doug Colonell said on February 19.
-The structural spalling repairs to Marble Hall beams and columns are complete.
-The major demolition is complete.
+Construction and renovations are underway and the project has reached the halfway point on the schedule.
+There is a new handicap ramp for the post office and Marble Hall.
 During this phase of the project, access to the post office, parking areas, and portions of the property will be affected.
 There will be signs, barriers, and fencing to guide us through the parking lots, to the post office, and to Marble Hall.

 Farmers Market